MicrosoftDocs/EMDocs/EMDocs/Solutions/mam-intune.md

 ---

-# Use Mobile Application Management Policies in Intune
+# Use Mobile App Management Policies in Intune
 One of the primary reasons many companies use Microsoft Intune is to deploy apps that users need to get their work done.
 Before you deploy apps, you'll need to [get your devices managed](https://docs.microsoft.com/en-us/intune/deploy-use/enroll-devices-in-microsoft-intune).

 For example, if your company uses Microsoft Word, there are versions available for Windows, iOS, Android and more.
 The challenge you, as an IT admin, face is to manage the multitude of apps available, on many different device and computer platforms, with the aim of allowing users to do their work while still ensuring the security of your company data.

 If you are using Intune with Configuration Manager, see [How to Control Apps Using Mobile Application Management Policies in Configuration Manager](https://technet.microsoft.com/library/mt131414.aspx?f=255&MSPPError=-2147217396).

-Mobile application management policies support:
+Mobile app management (MAM) policies support:
 - Devices that run Android 4 and later.
 - Devices that run iOS 7 and later.

 > [!NOTE]
-> Mobile application management policies support devices that are enrolled with Intune.
+> MAM policies support devices that are enrolled with Intune.
 For information about how to create app management policies for devices that are not managed by Intune, see [Protect app data using mobile app management policies with Microsoft Intune](https://docs.microsoft.com/en-us/intune/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune).

-Unlike other Intune policies, you do not deploy a mobile application management policy directly.
+Unlike other Intune policies, you do not deploy a MAM policy directly.
 Instead, you associate the policy with the app that you want to restrict.
 When the app is deployed and installed on devices, the settings you specify will take effect.

 To apply restrictions to an app, the app must incorporate the Microsoft Intune App Software Development Kit (SDK).
 There are two methods of obtaining this type of app: